designerwebhosting/inspirationforchange/_posts/2017-07-09-workshops-info.markdown

 as a group book and pay in one go, I will give a workshop place free to that group.
 This means someone can have a free place or you all enjoy a discount.

 When?
 Lets have a chat, check our diaries and arrange a date.
-Contact details: phone 01794 388078,
+Contact details: phone [+44-1794-388078](tel:+44-1794-388078),

-email: ann@inspirationforchange.co.uk or send me a message.
+email: [ann@inspirationforchange.co.uk](mailto:ann@inspirationforchange.co.uk?subject=workshop) or send me a message.

 Here is the list of workshops, minimum numbers and prices.